 By writing about our top 10 family friendly summer activities in and around Morzine, I hope to inspire families to get outdoors and have fun without spending too much money.
 I hope our summer adventures will motivate you to hike, picnic and play outside as much as you can – even with babies.

 To start with I will be sharing my top 10 summer adventures with young children.
-Often people associate Morzine with mountain biking or road cycling.
+Often people associate summer in Morzine with mountain biking or road cycling.
 Both of these are huge here, however there is so much on offer that doesn’t involve being on two wheels.

-There are some incredible activities in and around Morzine, however my top 10 are all baby friendly and free or low-cost.
+There are some incredible summer activities in and around Morzine, however my top 10 are all baby friendly and free or low-cost.
 My mountain girls are young – the oldest is four and the youngest is not yet a year old.
 This rules out some of the more extreme sports and difficult hikes.
 I am looking forward to doing these with the girls as they grow up.

 This beautiful sandy beach is on the shores of Lac Leman and is just over half an hour from where we live.
 The beach is extremely popular in the peak summer months.
 Our visits have mostly been during this beautiful warm Autumn.
 The water has been surprisingly warm and the lake is shallow for a long way out, which is perfect for little ones.